AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 √2 - 1 = [2, 1, 1, 0, 0, 0, 0, 1, 0, 4, ...]
 π - 3 = [0, 1, 0, 1, 0, 0, 0, 6, 2, 1, 1, ... ]
 ```
-Alternatively, we can imagine each entry in a sequence `[a0, a1, a2, ...]` as representing a number as a continued fraction of the form
+Alternatively, we can imagine each entry in a sequence `[a0, a1, a2, ...]` as representing a number as a simple continued fraction of the form
 ```
 a0 - 1/ (a1 - 1/(a2 - 1/ ...))
 ```